-Did you know you could use raw asparagus in a salad and it tastes even better the next day?
-This no-cook recipe is perfect for warmer months when you don't feel like turning on the stove or oven!
-Plus, it tastes even better over time, making it ideal for meal prep.
+Did you know you can use raw asparagus in a salad, and it tastes even better the next day?
+This no-cook recipe is perfect for warm months when you want to skip the stove or oven, and it keeps well over time, making it great for meal prep.

-This Asparagus Salad recipe is very versatile.
-It is easy to substitute with ingredients you already have on hand.
-I typically make extra miso orange dressing to use throughout the week with various veggie and grain bowls.
-In addition, this healthy salad is rich in fiber, and made with miso, a fermented food, so it's great for gut health.
+This Asparagus Salad is also very versatile and easy to adapt with what you have on hand.
+I like to make extra miso orange dressing to use all week on veggie and grain bowls.
+It's a healthy, fiber-rich salad made with miso, a fermented food that supports gut health.

-This dish was inspired by my 15-Minute Best Edamame Salad, as well as this Pasta with Asparagus on this site.
+This dish was inspired by my 15-Minute Best Edamame Salad and the Pasta with Asparagus recipe on this site.

 Jump to: